rashmi693/hostel-management/README.md

 Libraries Required: ojdbc 14 must  be imported in the project to create a driver connection using JDBC libraries.
-Note:Remember you need to edit the username and password and change it with the username and password of your oracle sql database
+Note:Remember you need to edit the username and password and change it with the username and password of your oracle sql database.
+Run thE "loginWindow 1" file to use the application"